3VB is at the cutting edge of cases involving cyber fraud, cryptoassets and blockchain disputes worldwide.

 - The first Dubai International Financial Centre (DIFC) claim to consider the legal status of cryptocurrency.

 Members of Chambers regularly act for and advise clients on cyber and cryptocurrency disputes in overseas jurisdictions.

-David Quest QC is a co-author of the UK Jurisdiction Taskforce Legal Statement on Cryptoassets and Smart Contracts, which has been endorsed by courts in the UK, Singapore, and New Zealand.
+David Quest KC is a co-author of the UK Jurisdiction Taskforce Legal Statement on Cryptoassets and Smart Contracts, which has been endorsed by courts in the UK, Singapore, and New Zealand.